Saving Pollinators Through the Seasons

-There are many things you can do in the fall to support our local pollinators.
-These include fall plantings, pollinator-friendly fall clean-up practices, and winter sowing.
+There are many things you can do in the fall to support our pollinators.
+These include fall plantings, pollinator-friendly fall clean-up practices, and providing "soft landings".
 Please see the resources below for more details.

 Grow Back Better & Leave the Leaves